ManuelGil/vscode-json-flow/README.md

      "jsonFlow.files.showPath": true, // Show the path of the file in the file name.
 Example: "home.component.tsx (pages/home)"
      "jsonFlow.graph.showValues": true, // Show the values of the nodes in the graph.
 Example: "name: 'John Doe'" "jsonFlow.graph.layoutDirection": "TB", // The layout direction of the graph.
-Example: "TB", "LR" }
+Example: "TB", "LR" "jsonFlow.image.folder": "images", // The folder where the images will be saved.
+Example: "images" }
    ```